 “As soon as I saw you I knew an adventure was about to happen.”
 Winnie the Pooh

-Together: our community cookbook is a labor of love created by Meghan Markle, The Dutchess of Sussex.
-It is a wonderful cookbook that was inspired from the Hubb Community Kitchen in London.
-This Grenfell community kitchen was made available to the women who had lost their living spaces after a terrible fire had run rampant through the towering apartment building in 2017.
+Together: our community cookbook is a charitable project inspired by Meghan Markle, The Dutchess of Sussex to help fund the continuation of the Hubb Community kitchen in London.
+The Grenfell community kitchen was made available to the women who had lost their living spaces after a terrible fire ran rampant through the towering apartment building in 2017.
 The women consist of many nationalities and religions.
-Each recipe in the book gives credit to the woman who shared it.
-Meghan had befriended many of these women and collaborated on this project to create this delicious collection of ethnic foods in honor of the lives lost.
+Each recipe in the book gives credit to the woman who shared it which I really love.
+Meghan had befriended many of these women and collaborated on this project to create this delicious collection of ethnic foods.
 I highly recommend it, especially if you like Middle Eastern food.

 Our first recipe is a simple barley porridge sweetened with honey and topped with fruits and nuts.
 The recipe calls for barley couscous (belboula) which I couldn’t find so I substituted it for pearl barley instead.
 Cook grain.
 Add cinnamon and sweetener of your liking and add any kind of milk.
 I used cashew milk.